martes, 29 de enero de 2013

 NOTE:

-1. This paniyaram would be very soft inside .
+- This paniyaram would be very soft inside .
 So dont think its uncooked.
 It cooks very fast just like our normal paniyaram .
 Just cover and cook in sim fire for sometime.
 Its enough.

-2. I dont like the smell of oats to be dominant here .
+- I dont like the smell of oats to be dominant here .
 So i've added equal quantity of oats and idly batter.
 U can lesser the amount of idly batter and try.

-3. Sometimes the sourness of batter may reduce if u add oats.
+- Sometimes the sourness of batter may reduce if u add oats.
 Add little sour curd if needed.

 ACTUAL RECIPE GIVEN IN THE BOOK

-The same ingredients as mentioned above.
+To temper : The same ingredients as mentioned above.
+METHOD

 KITCHEN CLINIC

-Breakfast is the most important meal of the day as it can affect mood and energy level for the entire day.
+OATS Breakfast is the most important meal of the day as it can affect mood and energy level for the entire day.
 And the best way to start your day is Oatmeal.
 Oatmeal has long ranked among the best foods for fighting cholesterol.
 A single bowl of oatmeal provides all essential nutrients like complexcarbohydrates, B vitamins, fiber, and minerals such as phosphorous, iron, selenium, and calcium.
+The Oat (Avena sativa) was originally cultivated in southern Europe some 5000 years ago.
+Hippocrates wrote that oats made into porridge or gruel (a thin porridge) is refreshing and helps hydration.
+During wars, the Scottish soldiers use to carry a bag of oatmeal as a source of strength.
+They also believed that it could build and regenerate bones andligaments.
+We are all aware of the high fiber content of Oats but very few people know about the other benefits of Oats.
+These include:

 The lipids present in oats contain a good balance of essential fatty acids, which has been linked with longevity and general good health.
 You should aim to eat roughly 1 cooked cup of oatmeal each morning for optimal health benefits.
+Be sure that you have a bowl of oatmeal every morning.
+Your body will thank you for it! |

 Light and fluffy scrambled eggs